a1v0/a1v0.de/draft-articles/servicenow-clone-guide-1.md

 ## How often should I clone?

-- some people clone weekly
-- some people clone quarterly
+Clone frequency is a subjective issue and can be a cause of tension between sysadmins and clients.

+Some people clone weekly, others quarterly.
+It mostly depends on your development pipeline: do you release new features every single week?
+Is the level of in-flight config at a level where frequent cloning isn't inconvenient and won't slow you down?

-- clients often think frequent cloning is amazing because it "destroys tech debt", but it can actually be a burden. make sure you schedule only what suits you.
+Clients often think that frequent cloning is amazing, because it "destroys tech debt," but it can definitely be a burden.
+It takes time, it requires a change freeze, it can be risky.

+Not to mention the fact that the benefits a clone provides aren't always very big.
+You might do very little dev work, overall, so that dev and prod aren't particularly divergent.
+A clone will hardly benefit you here, no matter whether the client wants it.

 ## Clone guide sections